RZRalex/kanban-project/README.md

 - Drag and drop

 ## Fulfilling Project Requirements
-- [ ] This project will have users [log-in] and create a board.
+- [x] This project will have users [log-in] and create a board.
-- [ ]  The board owner can [create] the different stages of process for their project and create task cards that need to be done
+- [x]  The board owner can [create] the different stages of process for their project and create task cards that need to be done
-- [ ]  Users can expand a card to view [read] more details about the task
+- [x]  Users can expand view [read] boards and cards from the database
 - [ ]  Users can be added to a card as the task "owner".
 There could be multiple users assigned to a card [Many-to-many]
-- [ ]  Users also have a profile page which can display details about them and which tasks they are assigned to [django-engine]
+- [x]  Users also have a profile page which can display details about them and which tasks they are assigned to [django-engine]
-- [ ]  User may [edit] profile or task data
+- [x]  User may [edit] profile or task data
 - [ ]  User may [delete] profile or tasks
 - [ ]  People who are not logged in can see the kanban board but they cannot edit [protected]
 - [ ]  Application will have features like drag and drop and nice styling [static] content (CSS, images, JS)
-- [ ]  Tasks will have [validated] inputs to thoroughly explain the work at hand
+- [x]  Tasks will have [validated] inputs to thoroughly explain the work at hand

 ## Bonus Stretch
 - [ ]  May contain [file-uploads] for profile pictures